1999 Daytona 500: Results

+Notes: After David Green failed to qualify for the Daytona 500, his sponsor Kodiak signed an agreement to sponsor Mike Wallace's entry for the Daytona 500.; Mike Harmon was originally scheduled to drive the #90 on a full-time basis in 1999.
+He participated in time trials but was replaced before the qualifying races by Mike Wallace, due to difficulties between the 90 team and Harmon's sponsor.;

 Media

 Television

 The Daytona 500 was covered by CBS in the United States for the twenty first straight year.
 Mike Joy, two-time NASCAR Cup Series champion Ned Jarrett and 1980 race winner Buddy Baker called the race from the broadcast booth.
 Dick Berggren, Ralph Sheheen and Bill Stephens handled pit road for the television side.
 Ken Squier would serve as co-host alongside Greg Gumbel.